 SSH Keys

-SSH keys let you authenticate into IBEE Cloud servers securely without a password.
-Add your public key once to your account, then select it when creating a VM — it will be injected automatically at boot.
+SSH keys let you authenticate into IBEE Solutions servers securely without a password.
+Add your public key once to your organization, then select it when creating a VM — it will be injected automatically at boot.

 Before you begin

-• An active IBEE Cloud project (Create a project)
+• An active IBEE Solutions organization (Create an organization)

 • An SSH key pair on your local machine — generate one if you don’t have one yet: